 Measurement of the expected credit loss allowance

-The measurement of the expected credit loss allowance ('ECL') allowance for financial assets measured at amortised cost requires assumptions about the future economic conditions and credit behaviour.
-More information regarding the ECL is disclosed in note 28.
+The measurement of the ECL allowance for financial assets measured at amortised cost requires assumptions about the future economic conditions and credit behaviour.
+More information regarding the ECL and related sensitivities is disclosed in note 28.